oceanprotocol-archive/OEPs/12/README.md

 The intention of this OEP is to describe the flow and integration pattern independently of the infrastructure Cloud Computing Service.
-This OEP MUST be valid for integrating classical infrastructure cloud providers like Amazon EC2 or Azure, but also can be used to integrate web3 compute providers like Fitchain or On-Premise infrastructure.
+This OEP MUST be valid for integrating classical infrastructure cloud providers like Amazon EC2 or Azure, but also can be used to integrate web3 compute providers or On-Premise infrastructure.

 It's out of the scope to detail the Service Execution Agreements implementation.
 Service Agreements are described as part of the Dev-Ocean repository.